mkornatz/crawler/README.md

 ### Crawler Events

+The Crawler class is an inheritor of the EventEmitter class.
+You can attach listeners to wait for a number of events with the `on()` method.

-- `test.success` - Fires when a URL was successfully loaded (HTTP 200-399 response)
+- `URL_TEST_SUCCESS` - A URL was successfully tested (HTTP 200-399 response)
-- `test.error` - Fires when a URL fails to load (HTTP 400+ response)
+- `URL_TEST_ERROR` - A URL failed to load (HTTP 400+ response)
-- `crawl.start` - Fires when the crawler is beginning to crawl a URL
+- `NOW_CRAWLING` - The crawler is beginning to crawl a new URL
-- `crawl.error` - Fires when the crawler errors when trying to crawl a URL
+- `CRAWL_ERROR` - The crawler encountered an error while trying to crawl a URL
-- `crawl.urlFound` - Fires when a URL was found in parsing a page
+- `URL_FOUND` - A URL was found while crawling a page

 ## Developing